vikas2020/Data-Visualization-Course-CS-625/HW5/Report.md

 CS 625, Spring 2023

-## Software used for this assignment
+## Software used for this assignment.

 For this Assignment, I used **R studio** for creating boxplot, eCDF and histogram.